Andrei-Khadziukou/contacts-aws/README.md

 ## Add Intelligent Idea Support
 You just need to add the plugin into build script and run command in console `gradlew idea`

+## Add Java support
+You need to add the plugin into build script.